Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |:---:|:----:|:---:|:---:|:---:|:---:|:---:|:---:|
 yield|	5.18|	2.33|	3.45|	3.21|	9.62|	8.00|	8.26|

-Therefore, if someone has held the S&P over a long period of 23 years, then returns have been in average 8 % annually.
+Therefore, if someone has held the S&P over 23 years, then returns have been 8% annually.

 ## Economic indicators during recessions (1948 - 2018)

-In the last 70 years the real gross domestic product of the US has been in average 3.22 %; growing quarterly in average by 4.27 % with a maximum growth of 16.7 %.
-On the contrary decline of the RGDP has been in average at -2.92 % with the worst drop at -10 % in 1957.
+In the last 70 years the real gross domestic product of the US has been in average 3.22%; growing quarterly by 4.27% with a maximum growth of 16.7%.
+On the contrary decline of the RGDP has been at -2.92% with the worst drop at -10% in 1957.

 Table 4: Quarterly percent change in economic indicators during recessions[^fn4]